asayuki/hapi-users-plugin/README.md

 - `session_private_key` - A private session/token key.
 Minimum 32 characters.
 - `create_extra_fields` - Extra fields for create user object.
 Use [Joi](https://github.com/hapijs/joi) with this for validation.
 - `update_extra_fields` - Extra fields for update user object.
 Use [Joi](https://github.com/hapijs/joi) with this for validation.
+- `scopes` - Array of user scopes.
+The first in the array will always be used as a admin scope.

 ```js
 create_extra_fields: {